 Digital Image Receptors

-Panoramic systems are available that use either linear array charge-coupled device (CCD) detectors or photostimulable phosphor plate (PSP) receptors.
-CCD and PSP receptors are used for intraoral radiography as well but with altered sizes and receptor design.
-The digital panoramic imaging method is comparable to conventional panoramic radiography but the receptor, processing, display, storage and transmission capabilities differ from film-based imaging.4 Both types of digital image receptors and film will produce diagnostic results.
+Panoramic x-ray systems are available that use either linear array charge-coupled device (CCD) or complementary metal oxide semi-conductor (CMOS) detectors as well as photostimulable phosphor plate (PSP) receptors.
+CCD/CMOS and PSP receptors are used for intraoral radiography as well but with altered sizes and receptor designs.
+The digital panoramic imaging method is comparable to conventional panoramic radiography but the receptor, processing, display, storage and transmission capabilities differ from film-based imaging.2,7 Both types of digital image receptors and film will produce diagnostic results when properly utilized.

 Direct Digital Image Receptors

-CCD linear array design arranges the CCD detectors in a grid with the same vertical dimension as panoramic film but only a few pixels wide.
+CCD/CMOS linear array designs arrange the detector in a grid with the same vertical dimension as panoramic film but only a few pixels wide.
 The vertical sensor is moved around the patient opposite to the x-ray source and captures the image one vertical line at a time.
 In the subsequent photographs, a CCD sensor system is used to capture the image.
 To initiate the process, a patient file must be created in the computer software system.
-The patient is aligned in the same head positions as required in film-based panoramic machines.
-The computer processes the image as it is acquired and the image is displayed on the computer monitor in real time.
+The patient is aligned in the same head positions as required in film-based panoramic x-ray machines.
+The computer processes the image as it is acquired.
+Then, the image is displayed on the computer monitor in real time.
 The image is archived in the patient database.
-The acquired imaged can be viewed in different ways through the application of software enhancement tools.
+The acquired images can be viewed in different ways through the application of software enhancement tools.

 Direct Digital Panoramic Imaging

 Photostimulable Phosphor Plate (PSP)